estes-sj/WeightLiftingCoach/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+The Smart Lifting product will aid new and experienced weightlifters by providing insights on proper form and technique.
+Smart Lifting is an autonomous system that utilizes pose detection and computer vision to record a person in real-time and calculate angle measurements to analyze form.
+In comparison to other products, Smart Lifting is a compact product that is easily portable.

 Currently uses angle found from joints of the right-side of the body.
 <br>